tumble1999/savaslabs.github.io/_posts/2015-05-20-mapping-geojson.md

 The callback creates a new Leaflet layer object by calling `L.geoJson`, and then adds that layer to the map.

-Note that within jQuery, JSON is in all caps, whereas Leaflet uses strict camelCase.
+Note that within jQuery, JSON is in all caps, whereas Leaflet uses strict camelCase (geoJson).

 We need to access the map variable inside `addDataToMap`, so I'm using a closure here to pass that along with the data.
 This is usually not strictly necessary, since depending on how your javascript is written, `map` is probably already available within the scope of `addDataToMap`.
 But let's explicitly pass it here, to avoid being confusing.